Rackover/TrackMasters.Wiki/home/create-trackparts.md

 :::

 This document will rely heavily on the **example modpack** (LOUVESYSTEMS' STATUE.PAK) to provide examples with each explanation.
 You can find it in in the `SAMPLESP` folder, in the game's root directory.
-If you do not find it, you can also download it [here](/_contents/modpacks/LOUVESYSTEMS'%20STATUE.PAK).
+If you do not find it, you can also download it [here](/_contents/modpacks/LOUVESYSTEMS'%20STATUE.PAK) and unzip it by yourself.

 # What trackparts are made of
 A trackpart can be made of many things, but needs at least the following to work in a satisfying manner: